ptorres001/census_HI_classification_model/README.md

 ### Modeling

 We chose to use Precision as our target metric.
-This came from the thinking that a false positive would be the worst case scenario for our model.
+The logic being that a false positive would be the worst case scenario for our model.
 Predicting that someone had insurance when they did not meant losing out on a large part of our audience.
-A false negative would mean our model is not a efficient but that was not as bad an option.
-Precision was the formula that was sensitive to that.
+A false negative would mean our model was not a efficient but would still serve its primary purpose.
+Precision was the formula that was sensitive to that because it punished false positives more harshly.

 We ran several models, including a dummy classifier, Logistic Regression, Random Forest Classifier, and a Light Gradient Boosting Machine.

+The Dummy Classifier was used to show what would happen if the model just chose the pre-determined (in this case, the majority class of having health insurance).
+It showed us that the data set was heavily in favor of those with health insurance and any gain we could achieve from our models would have to be able to predict the minority class.

-The outcomes were similar but the Logistic Regression performed the best in terms of Precision.
+For the predictive models, the outcomes were very similar but the Logistic Regression edged the rest of them out in terms of its Precision score.
+We included the F1 score as an overall meter of where the models lay but its balanced approach to scoring was less important because a false negative was not a dealbreaker.

 ![Model Metrics](PNG/metrics_outcomes.png)